 Guilt is a tool.
-In a healthy relationship, it is a compass that tells you when you've caused harm.
+In a healthy relationship, it is a compass that tells you when you have caused harm.
 But in a narcissistic dynamic, guilt is weaponised.
 It is used to keep you small, compliant, and accessible.

 When you first start setting boundaries, the guilt can feel overwhelming.
-You've been conditioned to believe that saying 'no' is an act of aggression.
-You've been trained to prioritise their comfort over your own sanity.
+You have been conditioned to believe that saying no is an act of aggression.
+You have been trained to prioritise their comfort over your own sanity.

 The Conditioning of the People Pleaser

-Narcissists don't just find people-pleasers; they create them.
+Narcissists do not just find people-pleasers; they create them.
 Through years of subtle manipulation, you learn that your value is tied to your usefulness.
 If you are not serving their needs, you are 'difficult,' 'selfish,' or 'uncaring.'

 Setting a boundary feels like a betrayal because you are breaking the unspoken agreement to remain invisible.